Skip to content

 How many volcanoes are there in Iceland?

 That depends on what you mean.
-There are 32 volcanic systems in Iceland that include around 130 volcanoes.
+There are 32 volcanic systems in Iceland including around 130 volcanoes.
 Some are dormant, others are classified as “active,” and a few erupt frequently enough to be closely monitored.
 Take Snæfellsjökull glacier for example.
 It is one of the most picturesque volcanoes in Iceland.
-Standing proud on the other side of Faxaflói bay, its quintessential volcano-shape with a glacial ice cap is clearly visible from Reykjavik.
+Standing proud on the other side of Faxaflói Bay, its quintessential volcano shape with a glacial ice cap is clearly visible from Reykjavik.
 Snæfellsjökull glacier was made world famous in Jules Verne’s Journey to the Center of the Earth and in Iceland, the glacier and its surroundings are often associated with magic and an otherworldly atmosphere.
-Snæfellsjökull is considered an active volcano, but it is last believed to have erupted in or around the year 200.
-It’s powers and magical presence is lost on noone and this old stratovolcano is today a very popular hike.
+Snæfellsjökull is considered an active volcano, but it is believed to have last erupted in or around the year 200.
+Its powers and magical presence are lost on no one, and this old stratovolcano is today a very popular hike.

 How many active volcanoes are there in Iceland?

 There are about 30 active volcanoes in Iceland but keep in mind that “active” means that they’ve erupted recently.
-Also keep in mind that “recently” in geological terms means anytime in the past 10,000 years.
-That said, there are 6 very active volcanoes here, that have erupted regularly in recent memory and that’s not including the eruption in 2021/2022.
+Also keep in mind that “recently” in geological terms means any time in the past 10,000 years.
+That said, there are 6 very active volcanoes here, that have erupted regularly in recent memory and that’s not including the eruptions in the Reykjanes peninsula.
 Most of them have a history of small eruptions and minimal lava flow but others are more treacherous and some even quite notorious.

 https://www.vedur.is/skjalftar-og-eldgos/eldgos/Link opens in a new tab